 Here is how Facebook defines an ad set:

-An ad set will have one or more ads and you’ll continue to define the budget and schedule for each ad set.
-You can create an ad set for each of your audience segments by making the ads within the ad set target the same audience.
+An ad set will have one or more ads and you’ll continue to define the A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis.
+More and schedule for each ad set.
+You can create an ad set for each of your This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More segments by making the ads within the ad set target the same audience.
 This will help you control the amount you spend on each audience, decide when each audience will see your ads, and see metrics specific to each audience.

 Ad sets now behave in much the same way that campaigns did before.
 You will control the start/end dates as well as daily or lifetime budget of all ads within each ad set here.